Tewhida Ben Sheikh Explained

 Education:School of Medicine in Paris

-Tewhida Ben Sheikh (Arabic: توحيدة بن الشيخ; also Tawhida Ben Cheikh, Taouhida Ben Cheikh) (January 2, 1909 in Ras Jebel - December 6, 2010)[1] was the first modern Tunisian woman to become a physician.
-She was also a pioneer in women's medicine, in particular contraception and abortion access.[2]
+Tewhida Ben Sheikh (ar|توحيدة بن الشيخ; also Tawhida Ben Cheikh, Taouhida Ben Cheikh) (January 2, 1909 in Ras Jebel - December 6, 2010)[1] was the first modern Tunisian and North African woman[2] to become a physician.
+She was also a pioneer in women's medicine, in particular contraception and abortion access.[3]

 Early years

 Tewhida Ben Sheikh was born in Tunis, Tunisia.
 Her early education was at Tunisia's first public school for Muslim girls,, which was established by "Tunisian nationalists and liberal French protectorate authorities".
-While attending this school, Ben Sheikh was taught Arabic, French, the study of the Qur'an, and modern subjects.[3]
-She travelled to the School of Medicine, to pursue her education, earning a degree in medicine in 1936.[4]
-Upon her return to Tunis, she was given a dinner in her honour by local doctors.[5]
+While attending this school, Ben Sheikh was taught Arabic, French, the study of the Qur'an, and modern subjects.[4]
+She travelled to the School of Medicine, to pursue her education, earning a degree in medicine in 1936.[5]
+Upon her return to Tunis, she was given a dinner in her honour by local doctors.[6]
 Tunisia was a French protectorate at the time.
-Ben Sheikh came from an elite Tunisian family which was socially conservative, and her widowed mother was reluctant to allow her to go to France after secondary school; however, her secondary school instructors and a doctor from the Louis Pasteur Institute of Tunis (Dr. Etienne Burnet), persuaded Ben Sheikh's mother that she showed significant promise.
+Ben Sheikh came from an elite Tunisian family which was socially conservative, and her widowed mother who raised alone her five children was reluctant to allow her to go to France after secondary school; however, her secondary school instructors and a doctor from the Louis Pasteur Institute of Tunis (Dr. Etienne Burnet), persuaded Ben Sheikh's mother that she showed significant promise.

 Professional achievements